apburnes/astro-digital/README.md

   });
 ```

-### astro.skip(count)
+#### astro.skip(count)

-This method can be prepended in a chain before the search is called to change the default skip;
+This method can be prepended in a chain before the search is called to change the default skip.

 __Params__
 - `count`: Integer of number of results skipped